What is a Texas Contractor License Bond?

 How Much Does a Texas Contractor License Bond Cost?

-How do You Get a Texas Contractor License Bond?
+How Do I Renew My Texas Contractor License Bond?